4.8out of 3,000+ reviews

-Deciding If a AAA Membership Is Right for You
+Deciding Whether AAA Is Right for You

 If you’re considering a AAA membership, ask yourself:

 Will I use the AAA discounts and deals?
 The annual membership fee is substantial compared to some programs that only offer roadside assistance.
-But if you see yourself diving into the membership benefits on rental cars, travel, auto repair, and other opportunities to save money, the membership will likely pay for itself over the year.
+But if you see yourself using the membership benefits on rental cars, travel, auto repair, and other opportunities to save money, the membership will likely pay for itself over the year.

 Frequently Asked Questions

 “Triple-A” is the American Automobile Association, a network of motor clubs that started in the early days of American car travel.
 Membership primarily provides roadside assistance services like towing, fuel delivery, a battery jump start, help with a flat tire, and other services.
 But the auto club also provides insurance coverage and many other perks.